hosmanadam/CC.PB.03.TW-tic_tac_toe/README.md

 # Tic-tac-toe v2.0 by 2heads

 ## Welcome...
-To our study project aimed at learning Python and programming fundamentals.
-This is a console tic-tac-toe game with dynamic board & winning row sizes, save functionality and more.
+To our study project aimed at learning Python and programming fundamentals: a console tic-tac-toe game with dynamic board & winning row sizes, save functionality and more.
 To run: `$ python3 tic_tac_toe.py`

 ## Standards